-Under collective bargaining agreements, BNSF participates in multi-employer benefit plans that provide certain postretirement health care and life insurance benefits for eligible union employees.
-Insurance premiums paid attributable to retirees, which are generally expensed as incurred, were \$61 million, \$58 million and \$65 million during the years ended December 31, 2016, 2015 and 2014, respectively.
-The average number of employees covered under these plans were 36 thousand during the year ended December 31, 2016, and 40 thousand during the years ended December 31, 2015 and 2014.
+Under collective bargaining agreements, BNSF Railway participates in multi-employer benefit plans that provide certain postretirement health care and life insurance benefits for eligible union employees.
+Health care claim payments and life insurance premiums paid attributable to retirees, which are generally expensed as incurred, were \$75 million, \$61 million and \$58 million during the years ended December 31, 2017, 2016 and 2015, respectively.
+The average number of employees covered under these plans were 35 thousand, 36 thousand, and 40 thousand during the years ended December 31, 2017, 2016, and 2015, respectively.